junyanj1/FlaskBackEnd21October/README.md

 Assumptions: each account can have only one role but 0 or many permissions.

+How to run:

+    1. create a python virtual environment with python 3.9.7
+    2. pip install -r requirements.txt
+    3. python app.py
+    4. the default URL is: 127.0.0.1:5000/

 The backend starts with two predefined users:
 ```json
 {